Teen's death leads to outpouring of concern over spicy chip challenge as sales are halted

 WORCESTER, Mass. — (AP) — The death of a Massachusetts teenager after his family said he ate an extremely spicy tortilla chip has led to an outpouring of concern about the social media challenge and prompted retailers to pull the product from their shelves at the manufacturer's request.

-The family of Harris Wolobah planned a vigil for Friday, a week after his death, to remember the basketball-loving tenth grader while they await the results of an autopsy to determine what killed him.
+The family of Harris Wolobah held a vigil Friday, a week after his death on Sept.
+1, to remember the basketball-loving 10th grader while they await the results of an autopsy to determine what killed him.

-They blamed the teen's death on the One Chip Challenge, which calls on participants to eat an eponymously named chip and then see how long they can go without consuming other food and water.
-The family has declined interview requests, though a man driving away from their Worcester home hours before the vigil said the family is "grieving deeply right now.”
-He declined to give his name.
+They blamed the teen’s death on the One Chip Challenge at the vigil but previously blamed it for the teen's death.
+The challenge calls for participants to eat an eponymously named chip and then see how long they can go without consuming other food and water.
+The family has declined interview requests.

 Police said they were called to the home on Sept.
 1 and found Wolobah “unresponsive and not breathing.”
 He was transported to a hospital, where he was pronounced dead.